86Box logo

 86Box is quite a bit different in the media department as well.
 More disk image formats are supported, including our own 86F format for floppy bitstream images.
 Unlimited hard drives (the controllers are the limit) and up to 4 removable drives of each type (floppy, CD-ROM, Zip, MO) can be installed, with each removable drive getting its own entry on the Media menu and status bar.

-No host CD-ROM passthrough
+Limited host CD-ROM passthrough

 Zip 250 and MO